Lemongrass Companion Vegetables That Will

 Image of lemongrass companion vegetables

-• Lemongrass and tomatoes.
+- Lemongrass and tomatoes.
 Lemongrass can help to repel pests that attack tomatoes, such as aphids and whiteflies.
-Image of Lemongrass and tomatoes companion vegetable

-• Lemongrass and beans.
+- Lemongrass and beans.
 Lemongrass can help to improve the flavor of beans, and it can also help to deter pests such as bean beetles.
-Image of Lemongrass and beans companion vegetable

-• Lemongrass and cucumbers.
+- Lemongrass and cucumbers.
 Lemongrass can help to repel cucumber beetles and squash bugs.
-Image of Lemongrass and cucumbers companion vegetable

-• Lemongrass and eggplants.
+- Lemongrass and eggplants.
 Lemongrass can help to repel eggplant moths and nematodes.
-Image of Lemongrass and eggplants companion vegetable

-• Lemongrass and peppers.
+- Lemongrass and peppers.
 Lemongrass can help to repel pepper pests such as aphids, whiteflies, and spider mites.
-Image of Lemongrass and peppers companion vegetable

 Post a Comment for " Lemongrass Companion Vegetables That Will"